 When I walked out of my hotel that was run by men only, when walking out of a shop and down the street, I could feel the stares on the back of me.
 This kind of thing doesn’t happen in South East Asia, from my experience there the local men couldn’t care less about foreign women and don’t stare in a sexualising way or because we look different.

-Again, this doesn’t mean that Sri Lanka is not safe for females but it’s something to be aware of.
+Again, this doesn’t mean that solo travel in Sri Lanka or solo female travel in Sri Lanka is not safe, but it’s something to be aware of.

 You will be stared at and you may have annoying, sexualising comments made to you too.